Emergency (2020 TV series)

 Emergency is an Australian factual television series that looks at the everyday working of doctors and nurses in the Royal Melbourne Hospital, and is narrated by Australian actress Susie Godfrey.

 The show premiered on 8 July 2020, and focuses on the reveal the tribulations and triumphs of the Royal's dedicated doctors and nurses as they deal with victims of vicious assaults, horror car crashes and other tragedies, caring for the constant stream of patients coming through the door every day.

 The show was renewed for a second season, which began airing 24 May 2021.
 Season 3 aired from 18 July 2022.
-A fourth season was announced in 2022.
+Season 4 was announced in 2022 and aired from 19 October 2023.
+The fifth season later premiered on 7 November 2024.

+The series is retitled "The Emergency Ward" for its UK broadcasts.